 - How can you learn something new?

-- There’s an influx of articles encouraging people to learn a new skill or to gain knowledge on a given subject.
+- There’s an influx of articles encouraging people to learn a new skill or gain knowledge on a given subject.
 There’s always room for improvement and learning something new can help you reach your goals or even surpass them.

 Sitting in traffic might have become an all-too-familiar part of your day.
 In those moments of inching down the highway, you might have been dreaming of all the things you could be doing instead.
 Now that you don’t have to travel, how are you using your time?

 Rushing out the door or spending time in traffic can result in a stressful start to your day.
-Use the time that you previously allotted for your morning commute to ease your brain into a work-ready headspace.
+Use the time you previously allotted for your morning commute to ease your brain into a work-ready headspace.
 This might mean reading a book while drinking your coffee.
-It could also mean that you work on your organization skills by writing a list of things you want to accomplish each day.
+It could also mean you work on your organizational skills by writing a list of things you want to accomplish each day.
 At the end of the workday, create a buffer between work hours and evening activities by filling your time with something productive.
 Decompress by listening to an episode of your favorite podcast.
 Or prepare for a meeting you have later in the week.
 A new morning and evening routine might be just what you need—take some stress out of the workday, learn something new, and don’t allow this time to go to waste.